Last updated in February 2017

-The German Research Foundation (DFG) has had its own office in New Delhi since 2006.
-As part of research cooperation between the DFG and the Indian National Science Academy (INSA), some 490 Indian researchers have so far spent time in Germany.
+The German Research Foundation (DFG) has had an office in New Delhi since 2006.
+As part of research cooperation between the DFG and the Indian National Science Academy (INSA), around 500 Indian researchers have so far spent time in Germany.